jorisvandenbossche/course-python-data/notebooks/python_intro/04-control-flow.md

 **EXERCISE**:

 A number of air pressure measurements `pressures_hPa = [1013, 950, 1010, 1020, 1032, 993, 989, 1018, 889, 1001]` need to be processed.
-You want to enlist the indices (position) of the list with an air pressure below 1000 (hPa) and store these indices in a new variabe `indices`.
+You want to enlist the indices (position) of the values with an air pressure below 1000 (hPa) and store these indices in a new variabe `indices`.

 - Create an empty list with variable name `indices`
 - Loop through the `pressures_hPa` list